"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: Absolutely.
 Oh my gosh, so scary.
 Other things like Greek life or clubs you were in or organizations or anything like that?
 Or these were mostly your connections.
 It sounds like you were involved in a lot.

 SAP: Mm-hmm.
 And one thing I was also really happy for is -- engineering took up a lot of my time.
 So I just didn’t have time to be affected by some of the things that other closeted students are affected by.
 So my exposure to (laughs) Greek life was not particularly welcoming.
 So I just stayed away.
 So I was welcomed into -- I don’t know how to explain this -- so when I first came to campus [00:53:00] I thought, okay, I was middle class.
 You know, that’s what I thought.
 And then a crisis happened; my family went into a financial spiral.
 But when I came here and I recognized middle class meant nothing -- like middle class Caribbean was literally not the same as US middle class.
 So immediately, you know, as soon as I stepped on campus, I was allowed that sort of acknowledgement that I am not in the same class as these people.
 So once that happened, I no longer felt as though I needed to fit in.
 Because I just knew I didn’t.
-I had friends, and why I mentioned this, I’ll tie it in, I promise -- that I had friends who thought they were middle class.
-Other black women too, but they thought that they were middle class by other American standards and by what the usual middle class standard.
+I had a friend, and why I mentioned this, I’ll tie it in, I promise -- that I had a friend who she thought she was middle class.
+Another black woman, she was on my hall, but she thought she was middle class by West Cost standards and by what the usual middle class standard.
 Middle class standard here at Lafayette is not [00:54:00] American middle class.
 Middle class here at Lafayette is upper, upper, upper -- (laughs)

 MA: Yeah, that’s the middle.

 SAP: Yes.
 That’s where that, that level, that bar just moves from US to here.